NetrunnerDB/netrunnerdb/README.md

 - Also, clone the data repository (or your own fork) at https://github.com/zaroth/netrunner-cards-json
 - Go into it the directory `netrunnerdb`
 - Install Composer (see https://getcomposer.org/download/)
-- Install the vendor libs: `composer install`
+- Install the vendor libs: `composer install`.
+You'll be asked to input your database connection parameter.
 - Create the database: `php app/console doctrine:database:create`
 - If the above command fails, edit app/config/parameters.yml and try again
 - Create the tables: `php app/console doctrine:schema:update --force`